+Denote NAV as LNAV when referring to legacy navigation for consistency throughout the document.

-IS200-6 5 72 : Section Number : 30.3.4.2.0-1 WAS: In cont WAS : In controlling the SVs and uploading of data, the CS shall allow for the following timing relationships: a.
-Each SV operates on its own SV time; b.
-All time-related data (TOW) in the messages shall be in SV-time; C. All other data in the Nav message shall be relative to GPS time; D. 111 d.
+In controlling the SVs and uploading of data, the CS shall allow for the following timing relationships:

+- a.
+Each SV operates on its own SV time; - b.
+All time-related data (TOW) in the messages shall be in SV-time; - c.
+All other data in the Nav message shall be relative to GPS time; - d.
 The acts of transmitting the Nav messages shall be executed by the SV on SV time.

-Redlines: In controlling the SVs and uploading of data, the CS shall allow for the following timing relationships: a.
-Each SV operates on its own SV time; b.
-All time-related data (TOW) in the messages shall be in SV-time; c.
-All other data in the NavCNAV message shall be relative to GPS time; d.
+In controlling the SVs and uploading of data, the CS shall allow for the following timing relationships:

+- a.
+Each SV operates on its own SV time; - b.
+All time-related data (TOW) in the messages shall be in SV-time; - c.
+All other data in the NavCNAV message shall be relative to GPS time; - d.
 The acts of transmitting the NavCNAV messages shall be executed by the SV on SV time.

-IS: In controlling the SVs and uploading of data, the CS shall allow for the following timing relationships: a.
-Each SV operates on its own SV time; b.
-All time-related data (TOW) in the messages shall be in SV-time; C. All other data in the CNAV message shall be relative to GPS time; d.
+In controlling the SVs and uploading of data, the CS shall allow for the following timing relationships:

+- a.
+Each SV operates on its own SV time; - b.
+All time-related data (TOW) in the messages shall be in SV-time; - c.
+All other data in the CNAV message shall be relative to GPS time; - d.
 The acts of transmitting the CNAV messages shall be executed by the SV on SV time.

+Clarify that Nav refers only to CNAV in this section

 The $t{oe}$ shall be equal to the $t{oc}$ of the same CNAV CEI data set. $t{op}$ does not have to match $t{oe}/t{oc}$ .
 As a redundant check, $t{op}$ in Message Type 10 and 11 will match with the $t{op}$ term in Message Type 30-37 for a valid CEI data set.
-The following rule governs the transmission of $t{oe}$ and $t{oc}$ values in different data sets: The transmitted $t{oe}/t{oc}$ will be different from any value transmitted by the SV during the preceding six hours.
+The following rule governs the transmission of $t{oe}$ and $t{oc}$ values in different data sets: The transmitted $t{oe/}t{oc}$ will be different from any value transmitted by the SV during the preceding six hours.
 Cutovers to new CEI data sets will occur only on hour boundaries except for the first data set of a new CEI data sequence propagation.
 The first CEI data set may be cut-in (reference paragraph 30.3.4.1) at any time during the hour and therefore may be transmitted by the SV for less than one hour.